fedlinker/fedlinker/design.md

   // - "minimal" (Default): only enable "class-properties" and "decorators"
   //   syntax.
   // - "all": enable all experimental syntax.
   // - Array: user specified experimental syntax array.
-Include:
+They can be:
   //   - "class-properties"
   //   - "decorators"
   //   - "do-expressions"